CORNWALL COAST: POLPERRO & FOWEY

 • Basic prices quoted are per person on basis of two people in double or twin-bedded rooms.
 Included in the price are bed and breakfast each night, with baggage transfers, maps and route directions.
 'ES' (en suite) facilities means that there is a private bathroom with shower or tub and toilet within the main door of your room.
 'Private facilities' means that the private bathroom may be outside the main door of your room.
 When the booking is made for a party of 3 or 5 customers, a single room supplement is payable.

-We offer 3 other walking tours in Cornwall: Lands End & St Ives, Padstow & Tintagel and Cornwall Coast & Bodmin Moor.
+We offer 2 other walking tours in Cornwall: Lands End & St Ives and Padstow & Tintagel.

 Other coastal walks are on the Jurassic Coast and in Pembrokeshire